mmarlewski/sdl_game/README.md

 - clone repository
 - run ``` make && ./sdl_game ```

+### How to run (Web)
+- install and activate emsdk (https://emscripten.org/docs/getting_started/downloads.html)
+- run script in 'emscripten.txt' to compile project into html, js and wasm files and then run in the browser (change 'firefox' to your specific browser)

 ### Inspired by
 - Into the Breach : telegraphed attack to take advantage of enemy actions and 8x8 grid rooms
 - metroidvanias : approach to level exploration (certain level chunks inaccessible without appropriate skill, new skills gained from objects spread throughout the level)